RobotsMali-AI/jeli-asr/README.md

 # Jeli ASR & Dataset

 ## CRITICAL INFORMATION
-**This dataset is considered to be significantly flawed, there is an active effort to make it useful for research purposes.
-The dataset is going through major revision work and therefore is not static.
-We suggest to contact the authors prior to using the data for any research related activities.** Review [Adjustments](./adjustments.md) to track the status of the revision work.
+**The dataset is going through major revision work and therefore is not static.
+We suggest to contact the authors prior to using the dataset for any research related activities.** Review [Adjustments](./adjustments.md) to track the status of the revision work.

 ## What is Jeli-ASR
 This is a multidimentional open-source package consisting of a dataset and an ASR model.
 The dataset consists of the transcriptions of 30 hours of griots stories and narrations, and their translations.
 The corresponding [audio](https://zenodo.org/record/7296317) is hosted on zenodo.
 The ASR model development is actively ongoing, please take a look [asr](./asr/).